-- Testing websites – there are sites that pay you for testing websites, to make sure they are user-friendly
+- Testing websites – some sites pay you for testing websites to make sure they are user-friendly

-- Scoping – if you are prepared to follow/invest in a training course, you have a good knowledge of English grammar, punctuation… this could be for you.
+- Scoping – if you are prepared to follow/invest in a training course, and you have a good knowledge of English grammar and punctuation… this could be for you.
 There is good money to be made!

-These are just a few of the type of opportunities that might be available.
-For more it’s worth consulting FlexJobs who are one of the leading companies in the telecommuting movement.
-They do have a small monthly fee but if you’re serious about telecommuting work it could be worth your while.
+These are just a few of the types of opportunities that might be available.
+For more, it’s worth consulting FlexJobs who are one of the leading companies in the telecommuting movement.
+They do have a small monthly fee, but if you’re serious about telecommuting work, it could be worth your while.

-There are also other ways of earning money online with things like data entry or surveys, but these are so boring and they pay so little I wouldn’t consider them.
+There are also other ways of earning money online with things like data entry or surveys, but these are so boring, and they pay so little that I wouldn’t consider them.

 - Cooking or catering